raidantimosquitos/taiwan-surface-temperature/set-up-github/README.md

 11. Paste your token on a text file and save it in your local PC (outside the repository directory), you will need it when *pushing* changes to the repoistory and it will not be visible again in the GitHub page.

 ## Cloning the taiwan-surface-temperature repository
-- First access to the [GitHub page](https://github.com/raidantimosquitos/taiwan-surface-temperature) of the repository, on the top right area you will find a `Fork` button.
-Click it and, after some seconds, in your GitHub account a new project with the same name `taiwan-surface-temperature` will be created.
+- First access to the [GitHub page](https://github.com/raidantimosquitos/taiwan-surface-temperature) of the repository, send me a message with your Github username.
+I will add you as collaborator to the repository and I will create a branch on your name (i.e. `michael-jackson`)
-- In the main page of the repository under your GitHub user, find the `Branch:master` button and use it to create a new branch, for instance with your name on it (*michael-jackson*).
 - Now you can make a copy of the repository on your local computer, click on the <>Code icon, and in the pop-up you can click the copy icon (make sure you are in Codespaces/HTTPS tab).

 <img src="img/code_clone.png" width="640" align="center">

-*Note that since I created the repository, the link shows under my username (raidantimosquitos), in your case your link should show your own username*

 - Navigate in your terminal to the directory where you want to locate the repository (this will be a folder, you can locate it inside your Documents directory or any other of your choice).
 Once in the directory where you will clone the repository you run the following command, pasting the link copied before on the "project-github-url":